HmizR/yes-youtube-summarizer/README.md

 The backend connects to them via environment configuration.

----

-⚠️ **Note**

-Currently, the database service is external and must be started manually.
+> ⚠️ **Note**: Currently, the database service is external and must be started manually.
 Future versions may include MySQL as part of Docker Compose for fully automated setup.

----

 ## 🧰 Tech Stack